 Having contributed her own heavenly backing vocal to the song, Genya Ravan remembers her session ending in the wee small hours.
 “We left the heads, left the studio, and here we are: out on Times Square, New York City, four in the morning.
 I was drinking and drugging a lot in those days, and it’s that thing: if you remember too much, you weren’t there.
 But I do remember Lou seemed really happy.”

 Why not?
 He hadn’t made the album he had originally planned to make.
 But, somehow, through the confusion, he had found his way to making a masterpiece.
 His speeding 1970s would soon end, and a very different, sober Lou Reed would emerge.
 But in “Street Hassle,” he crystallised the moment.
-More than that: in this song, uniquely, he brought all of the Lou Reeds – the tough, minimal experimentalist of the Velvets; the decadent sensationalist of the 1970s; the mature future phantom who would step out a decade later on New York – together and into focus at once.
+More than that: in this song, uniquely, he brought all of the Lou Reeds – the tough, tender, minimal experimentalist of the Velvets; the decadent sensationalist of the 1970s; the mature future phantom who would step out a decade later on New York – together and into focus at once.
 Held there forever out in the streets, never to slip away.